 Conserve Southwest Utah (CSU) is a local 501.c.3 non-profit coalition of citizens advocating for conservation of the area’s natural resources (our public lands, our water and our air) and cultural resources (the remnants of native and pioneer activity) and for the Smart Growth principles that enable conservation for the benefit of present and future generations.

-We started in 2006 (as Citizens for Dixie’s Future) in response to Congressional legislation that would have sold 25,000 acres of BLM land for development.
+We started in 2006 (as Citizens for Dixie’s Future) in response to Congressional legislation that would have sold 25,000 acres of BLM land for development, give a right-of-way to the Lake Powell Pipeline. and plow a four lane highway through Red Cliffs National Conservation Area.
 The threat of unplanned growth impacting the living environment that is the local economy’s “golden goose” was a great concern to residents.
-The county-wide Vision Dixie land use planning process had extensive public input that resulted in 10 Smart Growth Principals to ensure that we maintain the key “quality of Life” elements that make our area desirable as we grow.
-The planning process also shaped the 2009 Omnibus Public Land Management Act, a monumental piece of legislation that created new conservation mandates for the BLM and established the Beaver Dam Wash and Red Cliffs National Conservation Areas, Wilderness Areas, and Wild and Scenic Rivers.
+This legislation triggered a two and a half year county-wide Vision Dixie land use planning process.
+Where 3000 residents participated and had extensive public input that resulted in 10 Smart Growth Principals to ensure that we maintain the key “quality of Life” elements that make our area desirable as we grow.
+This planning process also shaped the 2009 Omnibus Public Land Management Act, a monumental piece of legislation that created new conservation mandates for the BLM and established the Beaver Dam Wash and Red Cliffs National Conservation Areas, Wilderness Areas, and Wild and Scenic Rivers.